ng-Classic/ng-classic/aio/content/start/start-routing.md

 # Adding navigation

-This guide builds on the first step of the Getting Started tutorial, [Get started with a basic Angular Classicapp](start "Get started with a basic Angular Classicapp").
+This guide builds on the first step of the Getting Started tutorial, [Get started with a basic Angular Classic app](start "Get started with a basic Angular Classic app").

 At this stage of development, the online store application has a basic product catalog.